-This can be a worrying find (understandably) but the good news is that the phenomenon actually indicates that your windows are working as they should.
+This can be a worrying find, but the good news is that condensation inside windows actually indicates that your windows are working as they should.
 In fact, you’re as likely to get condensation on new windows as old windows, and new windows may even increase condensation, since they should reduce draughts in the home.

-That said, condensation on the inside of windows is something we should try to reduce, since it can damage window frames.
+That said, condensation on windows is something we should try to reduce, since it can damage window frames.
+Plus, who wants wet window ledges?
 It’s also indicative of a bigger problem – excessive moisture in the home.

 Why do you get condensation on the inside of a window?

-This will prevent heat escaping, and reduce your energy bills, but in doing so it’ll create a considerable difference in heat from one side of the glass to the other.
+This prevents heat escaping, and will reduce your energy bills, but in doing so it will create a considerable difference in heat from one side of the glass to the other.
 It’s this difference that creates the conditions for condensation.

 Cold air contains less energy than warm air, and it’s less capable of keeping water vapour in its gaseous form.
 This means that the air inside your home will be damper than the air outside.
 When this air hits a cold surface, like a window, it will lose the energy necessary to hold onto the airborne water, and so that water will be deposited.
-Over time, this effect causes the build-up of water condensing on the glass.
+Over time, this effect causes the build-up of water condensing on the glass, thus causing condensation on the inside of your windows.

-Chances are, you will notice this happening primarily in three rooms of the house:
+You may notice more condensation happening in certain rooms of the house:

-Cooking, showering and bathing all create substantial moisture which unless you keep the rooms very well ventilated, will settle on the windows.
+Cooking, showering, bathing and laundry all create substantial moisture which, unless you keep the rooms very well ventilated, will settle on the windows.
 This probably isn’t surprising.
 What is puzzling is why we get condensation on bedroom windows, since we’re probably not cooking or showering in there.

-The most likely reason is that during our waking hours we typically move around the house but at night we’re confined to one small space for 8 hours or more, often with the door closed.
-This causes all the water we lose over those 8 hours to build up.
-We also tend to keep bedrooms a little cooler than the rest of the house, which mean the surface of the windows will be colder, and water will be more likely to condense when it hits it.
+During the day we move around the house but at night we’re confined to one small space for 8 hours or more, often with the door closed.
+The water vapour we lose through breathing over those 8 hours builds up as moisture in the air.
+As we tend to keep bedrooms a little cooler than the rest of the house and turn off heating overnight, the surface of the windows will be colder.
+The moisture in the air will condense into water as it hits the cool surface of the windows, creating condensation on the inside of your bedroom window.

 Condensation can reduce the lifespan of a window, as it’ll encourage the growth of mould which can damage the frame.
 It can also be taken as evidence that the humidity inside your home is excessive – which can be a health concern.